cloudcompass/ToIPLabs/docs/LFS173xV2/RunningLabs.md

 - A terminal command line interface running `bash` shell.
 - Docker, including Docker Compose—Community Edition is fine.
   - If you do not already have Docker installed, open [this link](https://docs.docker.com/install/#supported-platforms) and then click the link for the installation instructions for your platform.
-  - Instructions for installing docker-compose for a variety of platforms can be found [here](https://docs.docker.com/compose/install/).
 - Git
   - [This link](https://www.linode.com/docs/development/version-control/how-to-install-git-on-linux-mac-and-windows/) provides installation instructions for Mac, Linux (including if you are running Linux using VirtualBox) and native Windows (without VirtualBox).